montionugera/EDV-Laon/README.md

 #### Bar chart and Line Chart

-Because it can make the audience easily compare the value between the domain (x-axis) and see the trend of data.
+Because it can make the audience easily compare the value between the domain (x-axis) and quickly understand the trend of data.

 #### Geomap
-Because it can make the audience quickly explore the interest location/state and highest/lowest value.
+Because it can make the audience quickly explore the interest location/state with highest/lowest value and understand the data in term of geometry (high/low value zone).

 #### Boxplot
 Because it can make the audience quickly compare the value between the categories and see how the data shape